mattwach/battery_drainer/README.md

 Before I started flying RC models (many years ago), the concept of managing batteries was off my radar.
-While in the hobby, it became clear that proper management makes a big difference in how long batteries last and how much power I can extract from them.
+While in the hobby, it became clear that proper management makes a big difference in how long batteries last and how much power they will deliver.

-Primarily, storing lithium ion batteries at fully charged or drained causes them to degrade.
+Storing lithium ion batteries at fully charged or drained causes them to degrade.
 It's much better to store them in a half-charged state.
-That is why new battries that you buy show up half-charged.

 Since lithium battiers are used basically everywhere (phones, tools, laptops,
     cars, on and on), being aware of these concepts can help you keep more of